Name: Kelly Grady Hargroves

 Hunting, fishing, and studying the Middle Ages with my living history group the SCA (Society for Creative Anachronism).

-If you could cook for with any celebrity of historical figure (living or dead), who would it be?
+If you could cook for any celebrity or historical figure (living or dead), who would it be?

 John Currence and Anthony Bourdain, and it would be a party.